agarnung/agarnung.github.io/README.md

 * Customized landing page with dynamic message
 * Added date dropdown page to list posts in blog
 * Added subtitle to skills bars
+* Added a Table of Contents for the HTML in the blog posts (.html and .scss)

 <div align="center">
 <sub><sup>© 2025 Alejandro Garnung Menéndez, licensed under the <a href="./LICENSE">MIT License</a>.</sup></sub>